-Eric Van Young is Distinguished Professor of History at the University of California, San Diego.
-His book include The Other Rebellion: Popular Violence, Ideology, and the Mexican Struggle for Independence, 1810-1821, winner of the 2002 Bolton-Johnson Prize.
+Eric Van Young is Distinguished Professor of History Emeritus at the University of California, San Diego.
+His books include The Other Rebellion: Popular Violence, Ideology, and the Mexican Struggle for Independence, 1810-1821, winner of the 2002 Bolton-Johnson Prize.

 This book is a wonderful, confident, readable interpretation of a period in Mexican history to which Eric Van Young has devoted his distinguished career.
 It could take the place of a textbook in any class on Mexican history because of its scope, even as its interpretive edges give students much to chew on and debate.
 It should also find an audience beyond the classroom among non-experts who are interested in Mexico.
 Scholars will have the greatest admiration for the depth of knowledge and the keen, mature historical sensibility that shines in every page.

 Stormy Passage offers us a deeply thoughtful narrative about the enduring significance of Mexican history by one of its most committed scholars.
 Using the metaphors of tempests and storms, Eric Van Young addresses the dual problems of modernization and decolonization from the entwined perspectives of imperial hegemony, state formation, and the internal development of Mexican society.
 Organized in three parts, the book mirrors the life of statesman and historian Lucas Alamán during the crucial century of transition between colonialism and the Mexican nation, as subjects became citizens in a complex social mosaic of Indigenous peoples, Afro-Mexicans, and ethnically mixed strata of diverse economic and cultural lifeways.